Table of Contents

 - Filter lasts longer than the average filter in this type of system

-- NSF-certified to reduce chlorine and lead
+- NSF-certified to reduce chlorine

 - Also reduces fluoride